-Fall arresters are designed to be used wherever a user is working at a height in a location where they could potentially fall, whilst they do not stop a fall from happening they do reduce the forces applied to the body through the safety harness.
+Fall arresters are designed to be used wherever a user is working at a height in a location where they could potentially fall.
+Whilst a fall arrester does not stop a fall from happening they do reduce the forces applied to the body through the safety harness.
 They also prevent impact with the lower lever/ground providing the height of the potential fall has been assessed and the length of the fall arrest block calculated accordingly.
 It is of no use if the fall arrestor is longer than the height of fall potential.
+You can also purchase a fall arrest harness and fall arrest lanyards from Lifting Gear Direct

 How a Fall Arrester WorksSo now we know what a fall arrester is used for, how do they actually work?
 A fall arrester or fall arrest block attaches to a full body safety harness and to a solid anchor point and acts as your lifeline.